Vehicle Type Approval – Brexit Information

 If you wish to obtain provisional UK type approvals from VCA please send an e-mail to;

-At the time the UK withdraws from the EU the UK technical requirements will be aligned with all existing EU requirements through retained EU legislation.
+Immediately after Brexit technical requirements in the UK will be aligned with all existing EU requirements through retained EU legislation.

-Existing EU type approvals which are valid at the time of withdrawal may be used to demonstrate compliance with the UK type approval scheme.
+Existing EC type approvals which are valid at the time of withdrawal may be used to demonstrate compliance with the UK type approval scheme.

-The letter from VCA will inform the manufacturer that:
+The letter from the VCA will inform the manufacturer that:

-VCA retain the right to request further documentation or carry out a physical inspection/audit in case of doubt about the validity of an EU certificate.
+The VCA retain the right to request further documentation or carry out a physical inspection in a case of doubt about the validity of an EU certificate in order to issue full UK approval

 Information about the proposed scheme;